Amarthgul/HappyDungeonFriends/Enemies/README.md

 Standard enemy is the meta/template for other minion classes.
 Standard has most of the features needed for other classes, such as segmented movement, burrow, etc. Can be enabled or disabled with bool fields.

+### STD attack

+* Can this enemy attack? `canAttack`
+  * Yes
+    Is is ranged attack? `canRangedAttack`
+    * Yes
+      How long will the projecile reach? `rangedAttackDistance`
+    * No
+      In what range is the melee attack effective? `meleeAttackRange` Does the melee attack shows a specific sprite? `meleeShowProjectile`
+      * Yes
+      * No
+    How long does this attack action last? `attackLastingTime` Does the enemy need to stop to commit an attack? `holdOnAttack`
+     * Yes
+     * No
+  * No
+    Nothing to do here.

 ## Blood Bead

 Blood bead is a low level slim-like creature.
 It does not actively do anything, but inflicts damage to